President of HUG Your Baby

 Jim Henderson, PhD, brings skills to HUG Your Baby as a teacher, editor, journalist and administrator with experience in public relations, publishing, education, and fund raising.
 He earned an undergraduate degree at Gettysburg College, a master’s degree at Columbia University (New York), and a Ph.D. at Duke University.
 He and Jan have been married for 40 years , raised two amazing sons and know a lot about team work!
 Jim and Jan met their first grand baby in 2019.

 HUG Your Baby Trainers

 Barbara Hotelling, MSN, Woman’s Health Nurse Practitioner, IBCLC, CHT, has worked as a postpartum home visiting nurse, nursing instructor, doula and childbirth educator for decades.
-She has published in numerous peer-reviewed journals and speaks internationally on issues related to providing evidence-based birth and parenting care.
-Barbara has served the birthing community as president of Lamaze and DONA, and as a CIMS site evaluator.
-She has been honored by Sigma Theta Tau International Honor Society of Nursing (2006), Nurses’ Education Funds Scholarship (2005), Mother-Friendly Nurse Recognition-ANACS (2003), Elisabeth Bing Award-Lamaze International (1998), Who’s Who in American Nursing (1996), and Who’s Who in American Women (1996).
-She is currently a clinical instructor at Duke University School of Nursing, where she was named the “Clinical Instructor of the Year” (2014).
+She has published in numerous peer-reviewed journals served the birthing community as president of Lamaze and DONA, and as a CIMS site evaluator.
+She has been honored by Sigma Theta Tau International Honor Society of Nursing (2006), Nurses’ Education Funds Scholarship (2005), and Mother-Friendly Nurse Recognition-ANACS (2003).
+She is currently a clinical instructor at Duke University School of Nursing, where she was named the “Clinical Instructor of the Year” .
 Contact Barbara at firstname.lastname@example.org